zendframework/zf2-documentation/docs/languages/en/user-guide/routing-and-controllers.rst

 Routing and controllers
 #######################

-We are going to build a very simple inventory system to display our album collection.
+We will build a very simple inventory system to display our album collection.
 The home page will list our collection and allow us to add, edit and delete albums.
 Hence the following pages are required: